 Novak thinks it will be essential to reach out to students and workers outside of the traditional STEM track to successfully boost the STEM talent pool in the construction industry.

 In a recent blog for CIO.com, Novak wrote that STEM talent isn’t always found in a company’s IT department or a computer science class.
 She cites the example of a data center firm that specifically targeted liberal arts majors for its system engineering program.
 The company believed that liberal arts graduates, with their broad-based educational background, had the interpersonal skills essential to succeed at the company.
-The company gathered the students would be capable of learning the technical skills that they needed for the job.
-This approach enabled the company to expand their talent pool and open up career possibilities for students who otherwise would have never even considered STEM careers.
+The company gathered students who would be capable of learning the technical skills needed for the job.
+This approach enabled the organization to expand their talent pool and open up career possibilities for students who otherwise would have never even considered STEM careers.

 “Artists, designers, photographers, journalists, even makeup artists are all using STEM technology,” Novak says.
 “You can’t avoid STEM no matter what you do.
 The more we can spread the word about how those skills can be applied in construction, the better off the industry will be.”